Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Draw[]> testgrid
 ~~~~~

-For running only a group or a grid of tests, give additional arguments indicating followed by path to the group and (if needed) the grid name.
+For running only a subset of test cases, give masks for group, grid, and test case names to be executed.
+Each argument is a list of comma- or space-separated file masks; by default "*" is assumed.

 Example:

 ~~~~~
-Draw[]> testgrid blend simple
+Draw[]> testgrid bugs caf,moddata*,xde
 ~~~~~